Spatio-Spectral Structure Tensor Total Variation for Hyperspectral Image Denoising and Destriping: Experiments

 This HS image was captured using a SpecTIR sensor over the Suwannee River Basin in Florida, USA.
 The resolution of the original HS image is $1200 \times 320$ pixels, and each pixel has spectral information with 360 bands ranging from 400 nm to 2500 nm.
 We cropped the HS image to $100 \times 100$ pixels and 360 bands.

 All the intensities of both HS images were normalized within the range $[0, 1]$.
 The block size of $\SSSTTV$ was set to $10 \times 10 \times \NumBand$.
 For the radii $\RadiusSparse$, $\RadiusStripe$, and $\RadiusFidel$, we adjusted them to appropriate values after empirically estimating the intensity of the noise in the real HS image.
 Specifically, for the Indian Pines, $\RadiusSparse$, $\RadiusStripe$, and $\RadiusFidel$ were set to 200, 100, and 30, respectively, and for Suwannee, they were set to 800, 5000, and 100, respectively.
-The stopping criterion of Alg.~1 were set as follows:
+The stopping criterion of Alg.~1 were set as \eqref{eq:StopCri_simulated}.

 Since no reference clean HS image is available, we compare the denoising performance using visual results.
 Fig.~\ref{fig:result_image_IndianPines} shows the HS image denoising and destriping results for Indian Pines.
 HSSTV1, STV, and SSST cause over-smoothing in the restored images of $\IndexHSSTVOne$, $\IndexSTV$, and $\IndexSSST$.
+The restored image by QRNN3D in $\IndexQRNND$ has some edges and texture, but it is overall flat.
 For LRTDTV and TPTV in $\IndexLRTDTV$ and $\IndexTPTV$, noise remains in the restored images.
-On the other hand, SSTV, HSSTV2, $\llHTV$, and $\SSSTTV$ achieve sufficient noise removal while preserving edges and textures.
+On the other hand, SSTV, HSSTV2, $\llHTV$, FastHyMix, and $\SSSTTV$ achieve sufficient noise removal while preserving edges and textures.
+In particular, for the enlarged area, SSTV, HSSTV2, FGSLR, and $\SSSTTV$ restore the edges indicated by the arrows, while $\llHTV$ and FastHyMix lose them.
 This is due to the characterization of the spatial similarity between adjacent bands of HS images using the second-order spatio-spectral differences.
-In the enlarged area, SSTV, HSSTV2, and $\SSSTTV$ restore the edges indicated by the arrows, while $\llHTV$ loses them.